13 Ways to Create Unique, Original Blog Content

 2. Get Personal

 Write from your personal experiences.
 I’m sure you have a lot of experiences that relate to the subject of your blog, and your own experiences are going to be more unique than some other things you could be writing about.
 One of the reasons there is so much repetitive content in the make money blogging niche is that a lot of people write about what they read from others, rather than writing from their own experiences.
-A few of my most popular blog posts recently, including How to Set Up a Domino Effect of Traffic, have come directly from my own experiences.

-Yesterday I published an article about Brainstorming Techniques for Bloggers, so I won’t get into techniques here.
+Recently, I published an article about Brainstorming Techniques for Bloggers, so I won’t get into techniques here.
 If you hope to regularly create quality, unique articles brainstorming is a must.
 It’s one of the most effective ways to create your own ideas and stand out.

 4. Keep a Journal